Butane Hash Oil (BHO)

 Residual Gas Removal and Different Textures

 When ready, the extract is poured into a pan and placed into a vacuum oven to purge any residual butane.
-BHO extracts develop their texture during the purging process, which is shaped by time, temperature, pressure and agitation.
+Those who know how to make hash oil will know that BHO extracts develop their texture during the purging process, which is shaped by time, temperature, pressure and agitation.

 Extractors must always pay extra attention to temperature.
 Too much heat can ruin an extraction.
 Heat evaporates volatile terpenes that give cannabis its aroma and flavor, and triggers decarboxylation, which rids the concentrate of its translucent appearance and turns it into a darker oil.